mhistiak3/mini-blog-react-appwrite/README.md

 ## Overview

 The Mini Blog App is a lightweight blogging platform built using **React** for the frontend and **Appwrite** for the backend.
 This application allows users to create, edit, and manage blog posts easily.
-It is designed to be simple and user-friendly while showcasing the power of modern web development technologies.

 ## Features